-The Harmony Prenatal test uses a unique method of targeted DNA analysis that, combined with extensive quality controls, achieves over 99% accuracy and a false-positive rate less than 0.1%.1
+The Harmony prenatal test uses a unique method of targeted DNA analysis that, combined with extensive quality controls, achieves over 99% detection rate and a false-positive rate less than 0.1%.1

-Yes, the Harmony Prenatal Test now has the option for Sex chromosome Aneuploidy (monosomy X, XXX, XXY, XYY and XXYY) and for the microdeletion syndrome called 22q11.2.
+Yes, the Harmony prenatal test has the option to evaluate sex chromosome aneuploidy (monosomy X, XXX, XXY, XYY and XXYY) and 22q11.2 microdeletion

 Yes.
 Recent professional society guidelines support the offering of non-invasive prenatal testing to the general population.
-1-2 The Harmony Prenatal Test has been extensively validated in women both over and under 35.
-3 Most babies with Down syndrome are born to women who are less than 35 years old, even though the risk of Down syndrome in a pregnancy increases with a woman’s age.
+1-2 The Harmony prenatal test has been extensively validated in women both over and under 35.
+3 Most babies with Down syndrome are born to women who are less than 35 years old, even though the chance for Down syndrome in a pregnancy increases with a woman’s age.
 4

 In seven days or less, your healthcare provider will receive the results and can share them with you.

 Yes.
-Harmony can be used in twin pregnancies for Trisomies 21, 18 and 13. sex chromosome aneuploidy and microdeletion syndrome 22q11.2 can not be tested for twin pregnancies.
+Harmony prental test can be used in twin pregnancies for trisomies 21, 18 and 13.
+Sex chromosome aneuploidy and 22q11.2 microdeletion cannot be tested for in twin pregnancies.

 For questions that relate to your specific case and personal concerns, it’s best to talk to your healthcare provider.
 A list of Questions for your healthcare provider you can print for your next visit is available.